-We reviewed EA Alert Service Bulletin (ASB) EAGP7-A72-401, dated August 23, 2018; and EA Service Bulletin (SB) EAGP7-72-399, dated June 4, 2018.
-EA ASB EAGP7-A72-401 describes procedures for removing and replacing the affected HPT case, within the identified cycles.
-EA SB EAGP7-72-399 describes procedures for removing and replacing the affected HPT case within the specified part cycles since new or part cycles since overhaul.
+We reviewed Engine Alliance Alert Service Bulletin EAGP7-A72-401, Revision No. 1, dated December 13, 2018, which describes procedures for removing and replacing the affected HPT case within the identified cycles.

+We also reviewed Engine Alliance Service Bulletin EAGP7-72-399, dated June 4, 2018, which describes procedures for removing and replacing the affected HPT case within the specified part cycles since new or part cycles since overhaul.

 This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.